oussama1elottri/fos-data-scraping/README.md

 Finish Off School - Data scraping project

-Welcome to the "Finish Off School-Data Engineering" project repository!
-This project aims to provide a hands-on learning experience in data engineering, Docker, and GitHub.
+Welcome to the "Finish Off School-Data scraping " project repository!
+This project aims to provide a hands-on learning experience in data scrping,selenium, Docker, and GitHub.

-To get started with the project, follow the steps below:
+I have learned selenium and beautiful soup for data scraping but used only selenium here.

-I have used docker and cron for the automation and load to get the marks on the map.
+Docker and clon for the automation process (execution every 10 minutes)  than load data in map with load.py file to get the marks on the map.